 Organized by Lead Curator Sunil Gupta and FotoFest Executive Director Steven Evans, FotoFest 2018 will be one of the largest exhibitions of contemporary photography by artists of Indian origin to be presented in the United States.
 The artists were handpicked by Mr. Gupta and Mr. Evans while journeying through multiple cities in India and across the world.

 Announcement, January 28, 2018

-In research and production with three new projects:
+In research and production with the following projects:

 Peacocks Dream, for exhibition at the Houston FotoFest Biennial: India — Contemporary Photography and New Media Art (March – April 2018) http://home.fotofest.org/2018biennial/default.aspx#.Wj0hGisTGaN

-Forest Breath, a new work in progress, for exhibition at the Art Gallery of Greater Victoria (2019).
+Forest Breath, for exhibition at the Art Gallery of Greater Victoria (May – September 2018).